oblivioncth/CLIFp/README.md

 This tool was written in C++ 17 along with Qt 5 and currently only targets Windows Vista and above; however, this tool can easily be ported to Linux with minimal changes, though to what end I am not sure since this is for a Windows application.
 The source includes an easy-to-use .pro file if you wish to build the application in Qt Creator and the available latest release was compiled in Qt Creator using MSVC 2019 and a static compilation of Qt 5.15.0.
 Other than a C++ 17 capable compiler and Qt 5.15.x+ all files required to compile this software are included, with the exception of a standard make file.

 All functions/variables under the "Qx" (QExtended) namespace belong to a small, personal library I maintain to always have access to frequently used functionality in my projects.
 A pre-compiled static version of this library is provided with the source for this tool.
 If anyone truly needs it, I can provide the source for this library as well.

+Additionally the source makes use of [Neargye's Magic Enum](https://github.com/Neargye/magic_enum) header for gaining static reflection of enumerated types, primarily to easily convert enum names to strings.